patrick-replogle/co-make-be/README.md

 ### Increment votes for one post using post id

-No need to add a payload/body to this request
+No need to add a payload/body to this request.
+User can only vote once.
+A second post from the same user to a post that he/she has already voted on will remove the first vote.

-PUT /api/posts/:id/increment/votes
+POST /api/posts/:id/increment/votes

-### Decrement votes for one post using post id

-No need to add a payload/body to this request

-PUT /api/posts/:id/decrement/votes

 ## Comments Endpoints